 For agencies, this means we can be more nimble in serving client needs.
 Imagine responding to a client brief by generating a content prototype in 48 hours – something unthinkable with physical production.
 We can also tackle projects that were once budget-prohibitive.
 Need 100 personalised video variations for a campaign?
 With AI, scaling up doesn’t linearly scale the cost like it would with 100 separate shoots.

 Brands, on the other hand, gain a creative superpower: the ability to produce brand-safe AI content quickly without sacrificing quality.
 It’s important to note, this doesn’t eliminate the need for live action or real creative work – but it adds a powerful tool to the arsenal.
-For instance, sensitive scenarios (like a medical demonstration that’s hard to film) or imaginative storytelling (fantastical visuals, global settings) become easier to execute.
+For instance, sensitive scenarios (like a medical explainer that’s tricky to film) or imaginative storytelling (fantastical visuals, global settings) become easier to execute.
 We’re already discussing with clients how AI pipelines could create content libraries for always-on social media, international market versions, or rapid-response topical ads – things that used to be constrained by production lead times.

 However, agencies will need to evolve.
 Our producers and art directors had to become prompt designers and AI curators.
 We spent as much time art directing the AI as we might with a human crew.
 This is a new skill set, and it will be in high demand.
 We also learned that cross-functional collaboration (creative, tech, strategy, legal) is key – you need everyone aligned when you venture into AI-driven production.